LOD-GEOSS/LOD-GEOSS.github.io/README.md

 # LOD-GEOSS.github.io

-https://lod-geoss.github.io/ is the open dissemination channel for the LOD-GEOSS project.
+[https://lod-geoss.github.io/](https://lod-geoss.github.io/) is the open dissemination channel for the LOD-GEOSS project.

 ## Content

-The project keeps its public Wiki here: https://github.com/LOD-GEOSS/LOD-GEOSS.github.io/wiki
+The project keeps its public results in [this Wiki](https://github.com/LOD-GEOSS/LOD-GEOSS.github.io/wiki).

 ## License